xyuancs/xyuancs.github.io/index.md

 I am a Lecturer in the [Department of Software Systems and Cybersecurity](https://www.monash.edu/it/ssc) of the [Faculty of Information Technology](https://www.monash.edu/it) at [Monash University](https://www.monash.edu/it/about-us/our-rankings).
 I earned my PhD degree from [City University of Hong Kong](http://www.cityu.edu.hk/) in 2016.
 Before that, I worked at [Stromasys S.A.](https://www.stromasys.com), developing and optimising the dynamic instruction translation engine for virtual SPARC and ALPHA servers on the x86 platform.

 <br />
-My research focuses on designing protocols and systems (not legacy compatible) to solve data privacy and security issues.
-Recently, I work to bridge the gap in deploying searchable encryption into practice, and build prototypes based on hardware enclaves to securely process data streams.
-I am also interested in cybersecurity assisted inter-disciplinary research with digital health, building information modelling, and machine learning.
+I design protocols, systems (not legacy compatible) to address data privacy and security issues in cloud environments.
+Recently, I strive to bridge the gap in deploying searchable encryption into practice, and build prototypes based on hardware enclaves to securely process data streams.
+I am also interested in cybersecurity related inter-disciplinary research with machine learning, digital health, and building information modelling.

 <br />
 My research is currently supported by Australian Research Council, CSIRO Data61, Oceania Cyber Security Centre, and Google Cloud Platform.